postwait/esoteric-curio/content/page/speaking.md

 coverCaption: Photograph by Tobias Oetiker
 coverSize: partial
 ---
 If you go to conferences, there's a good chance you might have seen me speak.
 I am an [ACM Distinguished Speaker](https://dsp.acm.org/) and have been speaking at conferences far and wide for 15 years.
-[Lanyrd](https://lanyrd.com/profile/postwait/) has managed to capture about 20% of them.

 ### Selected Videos